-Step DQOs for Great Salt Lake Baseline Sampling Program Staffing and funding availability will need to be confirmed. • Weather is a major constraint for all sampling and monitoring activities because storms can limit ability to safely conduct sampling and measurement activities at the study area. • Great Salt Lake levels may be a constraint and affect sampling locations.
+Step DQOs for Great Salt Lake Baseline Sampling Plan Bay, and Gunnison Bay (i.e., the North Arm) when access becomes available.
+Temporal • Water and brine shrimp samples will be sampled twice per year-once during the bird nesting season (June) and once during the fall brine shrimp cyst harvest (October).
+An annual assessment will be used to determine if sampling will be completed more frequently. • Bird eggs and collocated water, sediment and macroinvertebrate samples will be collected during nesting season (April through June) a minimum of once every 2 years.
+An annual assessment will be used to determine if sampling will be completed more frequently.
+Practical Constraints on Data Collection • Availability of boats and other field equipment, as well as equipment functionality, may limit some activities. • Staffing and funding availability will need to be confirmed.
+Weather is a major constraint for all sampling and monitoring activities because storms can limit ability to safely conduct sampling and measurement activities at the study area.
+Great Salt Lake levels may be a constraint and affect sampling locations.
 Currently, there is no readily available access to Gunnison Bay.
 Gunnison Bay samples will be collected as opportunities arise but no regular sampling location is identified.
-Successfully obtain collection permits from USFWS. • The presence of bird eggs and sufficient mass of macroinvertebrates needed for sample analysis may be a constraint.
-Not all sampling and analytical methods are fully tested and confirmed.
-5. Decisio on Rules • If information is adequate to accurately quantify the concentration of contaminants of concern for Great Salt Lake, UDWQ will complete reporting as noted. • If information is not adequate to accurately quantify the concentration of contaminants of concern for Great Salt Lake, UDWQ will evaluate results, revise methods, develop appropriate sampling and analytical methods for Great Salt Lake, revise the baseline sampling program as needed, and complete reporting as noted. ble Limits on on Rules Data quality may also be specified under measurement quality objectives.
-This quality assessment typically involves specifying performance criteria in terms of the precision, accuracy, representativeness, completeness, and comparability of the data.
+Successfully obtain collection permits from USFWS. • The presence of bird eggs for sample analysis may be a constraint. • Not all sampling and analytical methods are fully tested and confirmed.
+Decision Rules If information is adequate to accurately quantify the concentration of potential pollutants of concern for Great Salt Lake, UDWQ will complete reporting as noted.
+If information is not adequate to accurately quantify the concentration of potential pollutants of concern for Great Salt Lake, UDWQ will evaluate results, revise methods, develop appropriate sampling and analytical methods for Great Salt Lake, revise the baseline sampling program as needed, and complete reporting as noted.
+Tolerable Limits on Decision Rules The measurement quality objectives are specified using the performance criteria in terms of the precision, accuracy, representativeness, completeness, and comparability of the data.
 These performance criteria provide a measure of how well the established measurement quality objectives were met.
-For this investigation, measurement quality objectives for chemical measurements will be specified in the QAPP; in general, the measurement quality objectives for selenium and trace metals are about $\pm 20$ percent, for total mercury are about $\pm 24$ percent, and for methyl mercury are about $\pm 35$ percent.
-The QAPP will specify all quality assurance/quality control objectives for sample measurement based on each matrix and may be more restrictive or less restrictive than $\pm 20$ percent. - ization of the ing Design The baseline sampling program includes the collection and analysis of water, brine shrimp, and bird egg samples to monitor the water quality of Great Salt Lake and assess its condition with respect to water quality standards.
-An assessment framework is included that allows UDWQ to adapt the baseline sampling program to specific concentrations of selenium observed in Great Salt Lake.
-UDWQ's strategy for Great Salt Lake includes supplemental studies that are intended to improve implementation and interpretation of results from the baseline sampling program.
+In general, the measurement quality objectives for metals and metalloids are about ±20 percent, ±24 percent for total mercury and ±35 percent for methyl mercury.
+The QAPP will specify all quality

+Step DQOs for Great Salt Lake Baseline Sampling Plan assurance/quality control objectives for sample measurement based on each matrix and may be more restrictive or less restrictive than ±20 percent.
+Optimization of the Sampling Design The baseline sampling program includes the collection and analysis of water, brine shrimp, and bird egg samples to monitor the water quality of Great Salt Lake and assess its condition with respect to water quality criteria.
+UDWQ's Water Quality Strategy for Great Salt Lake includes supplemental studies that are intended to improve implementation and interpretation of results from the baseline sampling program.

-2.3 Contaminants of Concern
+3.3 Pollutants of Concern

-Several studies and monitoring programs have identified contaminants that may adversely affect Great Salt Lake's ecology and its beneficial uses.
-As the public has become more aware of the importance of Great Salt Lake, they too have begun to express concerns about the lake's water quality condition.
-Table 2-2 provides a summary of selected recent literature that has investigated and identified contaminants of concern that could potentially adversely affect the Great Salt Lake ecosystem.
+Several studies and monitoring programs have identified pollutants that may adversely affect the Lake's ecology and its designated uses.
+As the public has become more aware of the importance of the Lake, they too have begun to express concerns about the Lake's water quality.
+Table 2 provides a summary of selected recent literature that describes research relevant to the investigation and identification of pollutants of concern for the Lake.